Integrable Deformations of Sigma Models: Introduction

 \section{Introduction}

-The goal of these lecture notes is to introduce systematic approaches to constructing integrable deformations of 2-d sigma models.
+The goal of \iflectures these lecture notes \else this pedagogical review \fi is to introduce systematic approaches to constructing integrable deformations of 2-d sigma models.
 In order to keep the presentation pedagogical, we will use the integrable principal chiral model, the principal chiral model plus Wess-Zumino term and the conformal Wess-Zumino-Witten model as our starting points.
 After introducing these models in \secref{sec:pcmwz}, we will start our exploration by considering different integrable deformations of the $\grp{SU}(2)$ models in \secref{sec:su2pcm}.
 These include the trigonometric, elliptic and Yang-Baxter deformations.

 In \secref{sec:ybpcm} we will investigate the generalisation of the Yang-Baxter deformation for general group $\grp{G}$.
 There are two classes of such models, the homogeneous and inhomogeneous deformations, which correspond to twisting and q-deforming the symmetry algebra respectively.
 We will see the close relationship between homogeneous deformations and worldsheet dualities, and study inhomogeneous deformations based on the well-known Drinfel'd-Jimbo solution to the modified classical Yang-Baxter equation.
 Investigating the underlying algebraic structure of Yang-Baxter deformations will lead us to the notion of Poisson-Lie T-duality in \secref{sec:dd} and current-current deformations of the WZW model, which we will explore in more detail in \secref{sec:wzwmodel}.
-Finally, in \secref{sec:generalisations} we finish with an overview of the literature, a discussion of the generalisations to other symmetric integrable models, including some original results related to $\Integer_T$ cosets and their deformations, and highlight some applications to string theory.
+Finally, in \secref{sec:generalisations} we finish with an overview of the literature including references for the material presented in \iflectures these notes, \else this review, \fi discuss the generalisations to other symmetric integrable models, including some original results related to $\Integer_T$ cosets and their deformations, and highlight applications to string theory.